jwplayer/jwplayer-documentation/docs/customization/css-skinning/skins_creating.md

 # Custom Skins

+<sup>Last Updated: April 15, 2019</sup>

 The nine complimentary skins offered in JW7 have been deprecated in JW8, but customizing JW Player is easy with JW Player 8's CSS-based skinning model.

-To configure colors only, our [11 skin color configuration options](../configuration-reference/#skin), which can be defined inside the player setup, may be sufficient.
+To configure colors only, our [11 skin color configuration options](../../configuration-reference/#skin), which can be defined inside the player setup, may be sufficient.
 For more advanced users, the rest of this page will explain how to create your own custom skin and load it into your JW Player.

 ## Creating your Style